SPA

 Create A Make Change Page

 The make change page will be a simple page that displays an input field for the user to enter a dollar amount and a button to convert that amount into coins.
-Create a new file src/pages/MakeChangePage.js:
+Create a new file src/pages/MakeChangePage.tsx:

-import {useFusionAuth} from "@fusionauth/react-sdk";
+import { useFusionAuth } from "@fusionauth/react-sdk";

-import {useEffect, useState} from "react";
+import { useEffect, useState } from "react";

-import {useNavigate} from "react-router-dom";
+import { useNavigate } from "react-router-dom";

-let dollarUS = Intl.NumberFormat("en-US", {
+const dollarUS = Intl.NumberFormat("en-US", {

 style: "currency",